 The children will be writing reviews of performances they have taken part in or seen to help develop their skills in writing, observation, description and evaluation.

-These photos are from our Stages dances based upon the art work of Banksy and a walk in the ‘Wild Wood’ and the story characters you may see there, and the Year 6 performance of ‘Joseph’.
+These photos are from our Stages dances based upon a walk in the ‘Wild Wood’ and the story characters you may see there.
+The Hungry Caterpillar and the Year 6 performance of ‘Mary Poppins'.

 Stages 2016 - Wild Wood